 When This Medicine Should Not Be Used:This medicine is not right for everyone.
 Do not use it if you had an allergic reaction to olaparib, or if you are pregnant.

 How to Use This Medicine:

-- Swallow the capsules whole.
+- Swallow the capsules and tablets whole.
 Do not crush, break, chew, open, or dissolve them.
 Do not take capsules if they look damaged or are leaking.

 - This medicine should come with a Medication Guide.
 Ask your pharmacist for a copy if you do not have one.

 - Missed dose: If you miss a dose of this medicine, skip the missed dose and go back to your regular dosing schedule.
 Do not double doses.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
 Store the tablets in their original container.

 Drugs and Foods to Avoid:

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.